NINJA CPA Review Framework

 NINJA MCQ … NINJA Notes … NINJA Audio on repeat…even up to the minute you leave your vehicle and head into Prometric (what if the extra 3 minutes of some nuance of Corporate Taxation was the difference between a 74 and a 75 on exam day?).

 3 Days out from your Exam – Watch the NINJA CRAM.

-THEN … walk through those Prometric doors with confidence, barf out all of that knowledge in your head, and go sleep for three days.
+THEN … walk through those Prometric doors confidently, bar out all of that knowledge in your head, and sleep for three days.

 You've earned it.

 “I used the NINJA Notes to summarize my notes and eliminate topics that aren’t tested heavily.
 I owe it to the NINJA Community.
 You have been my rock, and I hope to contribute the way you contributed to my success.”

 Part V: NINJA CPA Review FAQs

 NINJA CPA Review is a highly-regarded course in the CPA Review industry (Investopedia, a non-biased publication, rated us a top-5 CPA prep course), and tens of thousands of CPA candidates have used NINJA to Pass the CPA Exam.
 If you search ‘ninja cpa worth it‘ in your online CPA study groups and communities, you will likely see many posts about people passing with NINJA CPA.
 One benefit that NINJA has that most other CPA Review courses don't is a 30-day, no questions asked refund policy, so each person can see if NINJA CPA Review will work for them.

 Can you Pass the CPA Exam with NINJA Only?